Deadline for 2015 Grant Proposals is June 1, 2015.

 What follow-up is required after a grant has been awarded?

 The Women’s Foundation may request a site visit and/or additional information at any time after the grant has been awarded.
 All grantees are expected to monitor their projects closely.
 At the end of your project, we require that a written report be submitted within 60 days.
 This report should assess outcomes vs. objectives and how outcomes link to economic self-sufficiency.
-All grantees will be assigned a liaison from the Women’s Foundation who maintains direct contact with the agency to provide ongoing review of program accomplishments and outcomes.

 Grant Proposal Checklist